 - SAP: SAP’s Innovation Center is looking for data science interns to work on a number of strategic projects.
 You will be working in interdisciplinary teams to understand machine learning and artificial intelligence.

 - Oracle: In this data science internship, you will be working for Oracle Data Cloud to implement machine learning.
-In addition to that, you will be working in cross-functional teams to find the best solutions to target media campaigns.
+In addition, you will work in cross-functional teams to find the best solutions to target media campaigns.

 - Facebook: Facebook hires data science interns for its Menlo Park, California office.
 Some internships are specifically for those pursuing their Masters or PhD, while others require current undergraduate status.